beatobongco/TIL/presentations/2017-08-04_WTF_is_Machine_Learning.md

 ![image](static/images/megaseed.jpg)

-We'll find some house we haven't seen yet, get their areas as x, apply Gary's weights and we should get a number that predicts the price of that house!
+We'll find some house we haven't seen yet, get their area as x, apply Gary's weights and we should get a number that predicts the price of that house!
 Recall `y = mx + b`.

-`price = weight1 * house area + weight2`
+Get your price by calculating `price = weight1 * house area + weight2`

 --